mrheat/dead-letter-dump/README.md

 Statistics
 -------------

-- Last update was on October 31, 2019, 12:00 am
+- Last update was on November 1, 2019, 12:00 am
 - The Whitelist currently contains 510 entries
-- The Blacklist currently contains 70902 entries
+- The Blacklist currently contains 70910 entries
-- The Greylist currently contains 47305 entries
+- The Greylist currently contains 47387 entries

 ## Support on BMC
 Hey!
 Help us out with some cups of :coffee:!